exercism/julia/concepts/errors/introduction.md

 As a final catch-all, we added `rethrow()` for anything which is neither `DomainError` nor `MethodError`.

+***Note:*** Sometimes a `try...catch` is what you need, but please avoid over-using it.
+If an `if...else` block can be used instead, it will be much more performant than catching exceptions.

 ## Logging

 Note that the `error()` function, discussed above, should not be confused with the `@error` macro.